Environmental Education and Interpretive Programs

 Chesser Island Homestead

 Located four miles down the Swamp Island Drive from the Visitor Center is the historic Chesser Island Homestead.
-Rangers and volunteers lead individuals and groups through an authentic 1920's era homestead and out buildings as they explain how "swampers" once lived in the Okefenokee.
+Staff and volunteers lead individuals and groups through an authentic 1920's era homestead and out buildings as they explain how "swampers" once lived in the Okefenokee.
 Time required: 15-45 minutes

 Walking and Hiking Trails